Politics of Portugal

-Politics in Portugal operates as a unitary multi-party semi-presidential representative democratic republic, whereby the Prime Minister of Portugal is the head of government, and the President of Portugal is the non-executive head of state which, although it is a somewhat ceremonial figure, has some significant political powers they exercise often.
-Executive power is exercised by the Government, whose leader is the prime minister.
+Portugal is a unitary multi-party semi-presidential representative democratic republic, whereby the prime minister is the head of government, and the president is the non-executive head of state which, although it is a somewhat ceremonial figure, has some significant political powers they exercise often.
+Executive power is exercised by the government, whose leader is the prime minister.
 Legislative power is primarily vested in the Assembly of the Republic (the Portuguese parliament), although the government is also able to legislate on certain matters.
 The Judiciary of Portugal is independent of the executive and the legislature.
 The President exerts a sort of "moderating power", not easily classified into any of the traditional three branches of government.

-Since 1975, the party system has been dominated by the Socialist or Social Democratic Socialist Party and the liberal-conservative Social Democratic Party, but in the 2025 snap elections, the nationalist far-right Chega managed to achieve 23% of the popular vote and got 60 seats in the Assembly of the Republic, leading the opposition.
+Since 1975, the party system has been dominated by the center-left Socialist Party and the liberal-conservative Social Democratic Party, but in the 2025 snap elections, the nationalist far-right Chega managed to achieve 23% of the popular vote and got 60 seats in the Assembly of the Republic, leading the opposition.

-According to the V-Dem Democracy Indices Portugal was, in 2023, the 20th most electoral democratic country in the world.
+The 2025 Economist Democracy Index classified Portugal as a "Full democracy", ranking number 20th worldwide, while the 2026 V-Dem Democracy Indices ranked Portugal as the 23rd most electoral democratic country in the world, but, for the first time, put the country on the V-Dem's Watchlist of countries very close to becoming autocratizers.